-So…what exactly is a modular wall?
+So, what exactly is a modular wall?

-So, using the power of modular technology, Nick created a product that followed the simple post-and-rail system of a fence, but emulated the look of a rendered brick wall…and thus, the world’s very first modular wall was born!
+So, using the power of modular technology, Nick created a product that followed the simple post-and-rail system of a fence but emulated the look of a rendered brick wall.
+And voila, the world’s very first modular wall was born!

 How much do ModularWalls cost?

 What are the different modules I can choose from?

-- SlimWall uses the slimmest posts for a sleek fence aesthetic, offering both Galvanised Steel or Aluminium options (for coastal or poolside applications)
+- SlimWall® uses the slimmest posts for a sleek fence aesthetic, offering both Galvanised Steel or Aluminium options (for coastal or poolside applications)

-- Joining profile: The Expressed Joint option creates a distinct design feature out of the panel join lines for a stunning, architectural edge
+- Joining profile: Choose an ‘Expressed Joint’ option to create a distinct design feature from the panel join lines.

 Are modular walls a popular choice?